bitdocs/bitdocs-code/docs/powerbits.md

 ![Power Bit](/images/power.png)

-This module is the most basic in this category, as it only requires one 9V Battery.
+This module is the most basic in this category, as it only requires one 9V battery.
 This will be the most common, as the small battery makes your circuits very portable.

 ### How to use